Hit the Highway: Recording

 For the recording of Hit the Highway, the duo returned to Chipping Norton Studios in Oxfordshire, England where their breakout album Sunshine on Leith (1988) had been recorded.
 The album was recorded over a period of 6 weeks.
-The duo's studio band once again featured Fairport Convention members Jerry Donahue and Dave Mattacks.
+The duo's studio band once again featured erstwhile Fairport Convention members Jerry Donahue and Dave Mattacks.
 Other performers on the album included Tim Renwick, known for his work with Al Stewart, and Squeeze drummer Kevin Wilkinson.

 It notably took the duo over five years to follow up the album's predecessor, Sunshine on Leith (1988).
 Explaining the delay in releasing new Proclaimers material, lead vocalist Craig Reid explained that the duo "could easily have had an album out three years ago but it would have had maybe a couple of good songs and the rest of them would have been mediocre".
 Other factors for the delay included the birth of Craig Reid's first child, a daughter, in late 1992, and the breakup of Charlie Reid's marriage.